 REQUEST A CALL BACK

 As an independent reviewer of complaints, we take referrals of issues that have exhausted the internal processes of organisations.
 Typically, we produce a report which is sent to both parties giving our evaluation.
-We provide advice on any flaws in the complaints handling that was carried out.
+We provide advice on any flaws in how the complaints process was carried out.

 Verita provided an annual independent customer complaint review service to the General Medical Council for four years.
 In this role, we reviewed the quality and consistency of complaints handled by the GMC about its service, including failure to meet service standards.
 In this time, we provided the GMC with outputs that were fit for purpose, proportional to the needs of the organisation and provided targeted and actionable improvements.
 We identified areas where improvements could be made to aid the GMC in delivering the best possible service to its customers.
 We are pleased to see that a significant number of improvements have been implemented in subsequent years following our suggestions.
 We worked closely and efficiently with the GMC to deliver work of a consistently high standard to required deadlines.